-23 May My San Francisco Trip Report
+23 May My San Francisco, California Trip Report

-We departed Atlanta on an 8:40 am flight on Northwest Airlines to SFO via MSP on the morning of May 10, 2005.
-After a reasonably short layover in Minneapolis, we were on our way to SFO.
+We departed Atlanta on an 8:40 am flight with Northwest Airlines to SFO via MSP on the morning of May 10, 2005.
+After a reasonably short layover in Minneapolis, we were on our way to San Francisco.
 We’d never been there and were excited about getting to see such a beautiful city and the $98.00 r/t tickets didn’t hurt either!
 We had previously made arrangements with Super Shuttle (www.supershuttle.com) to pick up us from the airport (r/t cost was 60.00 for two people).
 The shuttles were lined up right outside the International/United Airlines check-in desk.
 We could have taken the B.A.R.T. train, but decided against it.
 We wanted to quickly get out of the airport and check into our hotel with the least amount of fuss as possible and given the price of our tickets, we felt it was ok to splurge.

 We chose the Nob Hill Motor Inn at 1630 Pacific Avenue in the Russian Hill/Pacific Heights area due to its wonderful reviews on www.tripadvisor.com.
 We were very pleased with our room….it had two queen beds, a table with two chairs, free wi-fi, in-room coffee maker w/ coffee, several lamps, working a/c & heat, refrigerator, microwave, tv with cable/HBO, free parking, and the place was kept immaculately.
 We paid 94.00 a night for the first three nights and 114.00 on the last (Friday) night.